dm13450/dm13450.github.io/_posts/2021-10-28-Taskmaster.md

 >the winner scores 10 points.

-I'll walk you through how I simulated this task in Python examined the different strategies and what the optimal strategy turned out to be.
+I'll walk you through how I simulated this task in Python, examined the different strategies and what the optimal strategy turned out to be.
 I'll finally pose some open questions on where to take this next.